Appointment Of Safety Representatives

 - (d) the operation of shift systems;

-In the case of a large employer with multiple sites, the number of representatives ought to reflect the structure of the business.
 There should be good communication between the health and safety representatives and the management team responsible for making health and safety decisions, so that issues are promptly picked up and addressed.
 There may be a need for flexibility of approach, both to the question of the group (or groups) of the employees the health and safety representative represents, and to the number of safety representatives that might be appropriate in particular circumstances.
-Examples of such circumstances might include: workplaces with rapidly changing situations and conditions as the work develops and where there might be rapid changes in the numbers of employees, eg building and construction sites, shipbuilding and ship repairing, and docks etc; workplaces from which the majority of employees go out to their actual place of work and subsequently report back, eg goods and freight depots, builders’ yards, service depots of all kinds; workplaces where there is a wide variety of different work activities going on within a particular location; workplaces with a specially high process risk, eg construction sites at particular stages such as demolition, excavations, steel erection etc, and some chemical works and research establishments; workplaces where the majority of employees are employed in low-risk activities, but where one or two processes or activities or items of plant have special risks connected with them; workplaces where work activities may be spread over several different, but linked, locations.
+Examples of such circumstances might include: workplaces with rapidly changing situations and conditions such as dealing with Covid-19 as the work develops and where there might be rapid changes in the numbers of employees, eg building and construction sites, shipbuilding and ship repairing, and docks etc; workplaces from which the majority of employees go out to their actual place of work and subsequently report back, eg goods and freight depots, builders’ yards, service depots of all kinds; workplaces where there is a wide variety of different work activities going on within a particular location, and some chemical works and research establishments; workplaces where the majority of employees are employed in low-risk activities, but where one or two processes or activities or items of plant have special risks connected with them; workplaces where work activities may be spread over several different, but linked, locations.